forfaxx/codename/README.md

 ## Inspiration

 What started as a silly text munging exercise has proven to be a happy little app that I run all the time just for fun.
 With the --count argument, you can run it as many times as you like.
-It's bound to spit out something good.
+It's bound to spit out something good eventually.

 ---